CMU-313/CMU-313.github.io/docs/projects/P2/2_firstsprint.md

 To fit with the translation efforts described in Project 1, any new code introduced to the codebase should be in TypeScript.
 This does mean that you may need to translate existing files to fulfill this requirement.

-!!! note
+!!! note "Using Translations from Project 1"
     Most of the existing files should have been translated by your classmates in Project 1!
-Feel free to reference their translations for your own uses - for citation purposes, include a short comment at the top of your file that cites the original translator and a link to where you found the translation, i.e. `//Referenced @student’s TypeScript translation from P1: [PR link]`.
+Feel free to reference their translations for your own uses - for citation purposes, include a short comment at the top of your file that cites the original translator and a link to where you found the translation, for example:

+    ```
+    // Referenced @student’s TypeScript translation from P1: [PR link]
+    ```

 Every member of your team **must** contribute to the implementation.
 One way we will evaluate this is that each team member must have at least one commit as a part of the solution.
 Failure to do so will result in a significant penalty to your grade.